Itto Tenshin-ryu Kenjutsu

-In addition to practicing paired, combative forms with long and short wooden swords (bokken), students of Itto Tenshin-ryu enjoy an extensive curriculum of solo forms with live, steel swords (shinken), as well as supplemental study of other weapons of the samurai, including the yari (spear), naginata (halberd), and jo (four-foot staff).
+In addition to practicing paired, combative forms with long and short wooden swords (bokken), as a student of Itto Tenshin-ryu you will enjoy an extensive curriculum of solo forms with live, steel swords (shinken), as well as supplemental study of other weapons of the samurai, including the yari (spear), naginata (halberd), and jo (four-foot staff).
 The style also incorporates a wide variety of jujutsu techniques for use by a swordsman to impede or disarm an opponent, or to regain the upper hand when an opponent attempts to grapple with the swordsman.

 Persons desiring to train in Itto Tenshin-ryu must acquire a Japanese sword, approved for use in class.
 Fortunately, there are now a wide variety of sources for proper katana of modern manufacture, some of which are modestly priced but authentic in design and entirely acceptable for use in training.
-We can provide recommendations.
+We can provide you with recommendations.
 The required uniform and wooden weapons can be ordered through the dojo.

 Persons applying to train in swordsmanship must be aged 16 years or older.